-We will start by discussing why strong documentation and blog posts are important for open source projects, and we’ll look at some projects who have great content strategies.
-We will then we’ll discuss who your project’s target audience is — whether that’s new developers or specialized experts.
-Then, we’ll discuss how to come up with blog post topics, how to make that content engaging and understandable, and how to reach that audience and grow a following.
+Alison Spittel walks you through the writing process from deciding who you’re writing for to what happens after you press publish (or commit to GitHub).
+You’ll learn why strong documentation and blog posts are important for open source projects and look at some projects that have great content strategies and who your target audience is—whether that’s new developers or specialized experts.
+Alison helps you come up with blog post topics, how to make that content engaging and understandable, and how to reach that audience and grow a following.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?